openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 All problems are written in XML.
 However, Studio offers two interfaces for editing problem components: the Simple Editor and the Advanced Editor.

-*  The **Simple Editor** allows you to edit problems visually, without having to work with XML.
+*  The Simple Editor allows you to edit problems visually, without having to work with XML.

-*  The **Advanced Editor** converts the problem to edX’s XML standard and allows you to edit that XML directly.
+*  The Advanced Editor converts the problem to edX's XML standard and allows you to edit that XML directly.

 You can switch at any time from the Simple Editor to the Advanced Editor by clicking **Advanced Editor** in the top right corner of the Simple Editor interface.
 However, it is not possible to switch from the Advanced Editor to the Simple Editor.

 .. _Simple Editor: